EnvGen/POGENOM/docs/source/Usage.rst

     cp path/to/reads/* <dataset_name>/. or ln -s path/to/reads/* .

-Make sure that reads name follows the syntax:
+Make sure that read file names follow the syntax:

 forward reads::